blorticus-go/jobber/README.md

 The panoply of sophisticated pipeline tools, on the other hand, are extensible specifically for this type of work.
 Unfortunately, their flexibility -- and concomitant complexity -- is the problem.
 Performance testing for this Job-driven pattern really only needs to support a few types of actions.
 These can all be modeled in those pipeline frameworks, but so much scaffolding is necessary that the shape of this pattern gets easily lost.
 And when one wishes to extend the resulting system for a specific feature, a developer must spend considerable effort to understand the complex framework to make what might otherwise be simple feature additions.

 This leads to an application written specifically to support this Job-driven pattern.
-It is opinionated, and thus considerably less flexible that other generic pipeline frameworks, but the tradeoff is, it is much simpler to understand and extend.
+It is opinionated, and thus considerably less flexible than other generic pipeline frameworks, but the tradeoff is, it is much simpler to understand and extend.

 ## The Testing Pattern

 `jobber` divides performance testing into Test Units and Test Cases.
 A Test Case is single, self-contained performance test with a fixed set of parameters.
 For example, a Test Case might use JMeter in a Pod with an Istio-injected Envoy sidecar.
 The Test Case may run a specific JMeter scenario for 10 minutes using two worker threads in Envoy, eight concurrent client connections, at a fixed rate of 100 HTTP/1.1 transactions per second (TPS).
 A different Test Case for a Test might use Jmeter (with an Envoy sidecar) to run the same specific JMeter scenario for 10 minutes using four worker threads, sixteen client connections and a fixed rate of 1000 TPS.
 Notice these two Test Cases use a common scenario, varying the TPS rate.
 The worker threads and client connections are also varied, as perhaps is necessary to achieve the higher TPS rate.

-For a Test Case, one might create a Kubernetes Namespace, start an NGINX Pod in that Namespace, created a shared PersistentVolumeClaim, run the JMeter Job for 10 minutes, run the JTL processor Job, run the prometheus collection Job, then extract all of this data into a local tar archive.
+For a Test Case, one might create a Kubernetes Namespace, start an NGINX Pod in that Namespace, create a shared PersistentVolumeClaim, run the JMeter Job for 10 minutes, run the JTL processor Job, run the prometheus collection Job, then extract all of this data into a local tar archive.
 Each of these ("create Namespace", "create NGINX Pod", etc.) are steps of a common Pipeline.
 All Test Cases share a common Pipeline (i.e., a common set of steps to complete the Test Case).
 Pipeline steps are called Actions.

 A Test Unit is a set of Test Cases for which a different set of variables is altered.
 For example, one might want to run the two Test Cases previously described, but in one case, Envoy telemetry is employed, while in the other case, it is not.
 This allows one to test the effect of enabling telemetry on CPU, memory and latency at various TPS levels.
 To do this, one would create the two Test Cases above (which in turn, each use a common Pipeline with a common set of Pipeline Actions).
 Then, one would create two Test Units, altering one variable ("use telemetry" or "do not use telemetry").
 Notice that each Test Unit that is part of a Test execute the same set of Test Cases in the same order, but the variables set for the Test Unit may affect the nature of the Pipeline steps.
 For example setting "do not use telemetry" may cause the creation of Telemetry resource, whereas, "use telemetry" does not (assuming here that the use of telemetry is the Istio default).